egel-lang/egel-docs/source/index.rst

 predates languages like Miranda, ML or Haskell.

 The language is homoicionic and supports symbolic rewriting, exceptions and namespaces.
-Below, a small example is shown.
+To get a taste of the language a small example is shown below.

 .. code-block:: egel